STUN and TURN

 WebRTC ICE configuration

-Each credential response returns urls, username, and credential.
-Those fields can be mapped directly to a WebRTC iceServers entry.
+Each TURN credential response returns urls, username, and credential.
+Those fields map directly to a WebRTC iceServers entry.

 const iceServers = [